 A significant part of my scholarship involves critically thinking through processes of making, via speculative design or by working on video games and other digital media forms.

-Much of my critical making work happens in the ModLab Digital Humanities Laboratory at UC Davis.
+Much of my critical making work has happened in the ModLab Digital Humanities Laboratory at UC Davis.
 I have also worked with the Data Science Initiative, the Genome Center, and the Digital Scholars Lab at UC Davis, and at IIT Indore in the discipline of Computer Science and Engineering.

-Currently, I am the project director of Frack!
+I was the project director of Frack!
 The Game, a strategy game that takes cues from real-world incidents to explore the ethical, socioeconomic and environmental landscape of fracking.

 In the past, I have participated in a number of other digital humanities and big data projects, working on, among other things, broadsides in early-modern English literature, machine (self-)learning preference networks, the rhetoric of the Twitter bots in the 2016 US Presidential election and contemporary meme archeologies.
 I have also co-designed an alternate reality game at UC Davis.